maxkaemmerer/ld57/README.md

 ## Takeaways
 - The whole game jam experience was very fun.
 Quick iteration and the impossibility of perfection helped get something done in a very short amount of time.
-- We are actually pretty happy with the result, considering this is our first real attempy.
+- We are actually pretty happy with the result, considering this is our first real attempt.
 - The Leveleditor ended up working extremely well and was especially fun to build.
 - Before building another game we would like to look at how to do pathfinding and ai properly.
 - Godot is awesome.
 Quick build times, reasonable structures and methods to build a game, easy to collaborate via Git.